She Never Cried in Front of Me

 "She Never Cried in Front of Me" is a song co-written and recorded by American country music singer Toby Keith.
 It was released in July 2008 as the first single for his 2008 album That Don't Make Me a Bad Guy.
 For the week of November 1, 2008, the song has become Keith's 17th number one hit on the US Billboard Hot Country Songs chart.
 Keith wrote this song with Bobby Pinson.

 Content

-The song is a mid-tempo ballad in which the narrator watches his former lover getting married.
-Upon doing so, he sees her crying, which makes him think of "all the hell" he put her through when they were together, thinking that nothing was wrong with her, because she "never cried in front of [him]".
+The song is a power ballad in which the narrator realizes that his former lover has just gotten married.
+He's heard that she cried during the ceremony, which makes him think of all the "hell" he put her through when they were together, thinking that nothing was wrong with her, because she "never cried in front of [him]".

 Bobby Pinson wrote the song with Keith at Keith's house in mid-2007.
 According to Pinson, he sat down at Keith's piano and the two started working on the song there.
 According to Keith, it was the first time that he ever sat down at a piano to write a song, and he thought that it "changed everything.
 It brought a whole new approach to the melody."